Teki Latex dans un QR Code tee-shirt

 Unlike the Addias map shirts and the Express Clothing map t-shirts, Federico Aubele’s Anthropomorphic Map of Panamericana t-shirt was made in America by American Apparel.
 However, I don’t know where the graphic was printed (maybe by American Apparel?)
 For some reason I own two copies of the shirt, but I haven’t taken a picture of myself wearing the shirt…yet.

-Here’s a YouTube video of the song La Esquina
+Here’s a YouTube video of the song La Esquina from Panamericana:

 He’s currently on tour with his wife Natalia Clavier (who’s first CD is great, BTW).
 Check either of their MySpace pages (links above) to see if they are coming near you because you might be able to get the shirt above in person.